nanaoto/drumscript-cleaned/repository_structure.md

 │   │   ├── multi_label_label_map
 │   │   └── multi_label_scaler.joblib
 │   │   ├── scaler
+├── outputs/                       # XML, Midi and PDF outputs, stored relative to the module origin │   │   ├──drum_classifier/.         # The subdirectories of .outputs/drum_classifier/ are generated when the code is run.
+│   │   ├──notation_generator/
 ├── theory/                        # Some helpful theory on drums, percussion, and advanced audio signal processing.
 ├── utils/                         # Utility functions (e.g., for file handling, configuration)